shushen/dpdk-ovs/docs/06_Known_Issues.md

     When an Intel® DPDK process starts, it attempts to reserve memory for various rings through a call to `rte_memzone_reserve`; in the case of a Intel® DPDK primary process, the operation should succeed, but for a secondary process, it is expected to fail, as the memory has already been reserved by the primary process.
 The particular ring specified in the error message - `RG_MP_log_history` - does not affect operation of the secondary process, so this error may be disregarded.

-* On start-up, ovs_dpdk may complain that no ports are available (when using an Intel® DPDK-supported NIC):
+* On start-up, `ovs-dpdk` may complain that no ports are available (when using an Intel® DPDK-supported NIC):

     ```bash
     Total ports: 0